Thothius/roomian-realms/README.md

 - **[Online Documentation](https://thothius.github.io/roomian-realms/)** - View our comprehensive documentation website
 - **In-Game Documentation** - Access the HTML documentation in the mod folder

+## What's New in Version 0.4

+### Comprehensive Religious Framework
+- Expanded lore for all four deities (Athuri, Aminion, Crator, Shmalor)
+- Detailed connections between races and their patron deities
+- Enhanced temple descriptions and religious practices
+- Sacred rituals and ceremonies for each faith

+### Enhanced Trait System
+- Rebalanced trait distribution across all races
+- Fixed mutual exclusivity between thematically opposite traits
+- Balanced powerful traits with appropriate limitations
+- Added new elite traits with very low occurrence rates but powerful effects
+- Void-related traits that enhance the Void technology system

 ## Features